4 Simple Tips For Teaching Children To Pray

 The old saying, “Do as I say, not as I do” simply does not work in parenting.
 You will never teach your children to pray if you are not walking with God yourself.

-3. If you want your children to learn to pray, they should know that you walk with God REGULARLY.
+3. Teaching children to pray requires that they know that you walk with God regularly.

 He had no idea what a blessing that was to me!
 My children are absolutely convinced that their daddy knows God, and that encourages me immensely.